giodra96/giodra96/README.md

-👋 Hi, I’m @giodra96

-👀 I'm a Data Scientist
+👋 Hi, I’m @giodra96 and I'm a Data Scientist

 ✈️ Take a look at what I'm doing in my free time: the JourMe Project (https://jourme.app/)